Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 Store gummies in the fridge for up to 1 week.

 Why gelatin?
-Supports gut health, joints, skin, and makes these a truly nourishing treat — not just a sweet.
+It supports gut health, joints, and skin, making these a truly nourishing treat — not just a sweet.

 ✧ Why Growing or Sourcing Your Own Matters

-When you grow or source elderberries locally, you’re getting:
+When you grow or source elderberries locally, you gain:

 Fresher plant medicine